UniversityOfSaintThomas/Cascade_documentation/capricorn/02_update_formats_blocks.md

 #### `New Instance: /_shared-capricorn/formats/universal/header`

--   The header file contains an SVG logo with a link to the home page
 -   Some of the headers have an additional class like `edu` for unique CSS as needed
 -   Update the `href` to the development URL during the new setup
 -   When the site is launched the `href` is updated to the production URL

 ```html
 <a class="header__logo-wrap edu" href="https://www.stthomas.edu"></a>